percona/pmm/docs/setting-up/client/index.md

 You can now add services with [`pmm-admin`](../../details/commands/pmm-admin.md) by prefixing commands with `docker exec pmm-client`.

-!!! tip alert alert-success "Tips"
+!!! hint alert alert-success "Tips"
     - Adjust host firewall and routing rules to allow Docker communications. ([Read more in the FAQ.](../../faq.md#how-do-i-troubleshoot-communication-issues-between-pmm-client-and-pmm-server))
     - For help:
         ```sh